kenfar/buffalofq/README.md

 The objective of BuffaloFQ is to provide a very simple and reliable method of moving files around an architecture.

+### Background, Examples, and FAQ
+Please see the Wiki:  https://github.com/kenfar/buffalofq/wiki

 ### Installation:
-$ mkvirtualenv buffalofq_cpy
-$ pip install buffalofq --upgrade
+$ pip install buffalofq

 ### Configuration:
 Most configuration is handled through a simple yaml file, that is kept in the xdg-compliant config directory.
 On linux this would be: